-As well as the name, dosage and so on, the following characteristics must be displayed:
+As well as name, dosage and so on, the following characteristics must be displayed:

-- Whether the product is available: - on prescription only and only in pharmacies (Rezept-und Apothekenpflichtig); - only in pharmacies (Apothekenpflichtig); or - other than in pharmacies, in which case this must be appropriately declared by symbols or pictograms.

-The following wording: "Attention!
+- Whether the product is available: - on prescription only, and only in pharmacies (rezeptund apothekenpflichtig; verschreibungs- und apothekenpflichtig); - only in pharmacies (apothekenpflichtig); or - other than in pharmacies, in which case this must be appropriately declared by symbols or pictograms. - The following wording: "Attention!
 This medicinal product can influence your reactions and your ability to drive" (Achtung!
 Dieses Arzneimittel kann die Reaktionsfähigkeit und Verkehrstüchtigkeit beeinträchtigen).